hsemple/QGIS_Tutorials/source/spatial_data.rst

 4. Change the color of the layers.
 To do so, double click on the map icons of each layer, then go to Symbology and change the color to a color that you like.

 5. Experiment with happens when you click on “Fill” versus when you click on “Simple Fill”.
-You will may find yourself using Simple Fill more often.
+You may find yourself using Simple Fill more often.

 .. image:: img/simple_fill.png
-   :alt: GPS Data
+   :alt: Simple Fill

 6. You may want to use no fill color for some of the layers, relying on the outline to provide the color.
 This will allow you to see right through the layer to other layers below.